How to Best Support Your Young Athlete

 - My kids got mad at me yesterday for shouting positive things from the sidelines.
 I thought I was supporting them, but now I find out they think I’m pushing them too hard.
 How should I behave?

-Lisa Cohn recently interviewed Ryan and John, 20-year-old Division 1 wrestlers who say they wouldn’t be where they are without the positive support from their parents.
+Lisa Cohn recently interviewed Ryan and John, 20-year-old Division 1 wrestlers who say they wouldn’t be where they are without their parents support..

 It’s important to make the distinction between support and pressure, they say.
 Support means attending matches, cheering young athletes on, and videotaping matches.
 It doesn’t mean pushing kids to take part in sports, or pressuring them to excel, the wrestlers note.
 It doesn’t even mean talking about technique or trying to coach them before and after matches.
 Their parents left that to the coaches.